 Our flexible distributed-hybrid topology BMS G1 architecture that was introduced in 2010 lets our customers assemble the system for virtually any battery application.
 It has been used by many satisfied customers around the world for years in electric vehicles, maritime, home and industrial energy storages and many other applications.
 We continue improving and expanding it every day.
 In Spring of 2018 We introduced brand new BMS “MINI”, which is integrated centralized topology BMS ideal for small devices applications that have up to 16 small/medium capacity cells.
 Still in 2018 we’ll release new generation 3 set of BMS components with further enhanced characteristics and functionalities.
 Centralized active balancing BMS is planned to be released by end of 2018.

 BMS MINI was designed to make it very simple to install and configure.
-As it has all required BMS functional blocks integrated it does not need any external components to make your Lithium cells into a fully functional battery pack of up to 16 cells and currents up to 75 Amperes.
+As it has all required BMS functional blocks integrated it does not need any external components to make your Lithium cells into a fully functional battery pack of up to 16 cells and currents with 45 Amperes continous.
 Yet due to its integrated LIN and CAN interfaces it can be enhanced into a system capable of handling much higher currents.

 As it has integrated low energy Bluetooth it is intended to be configured and monitored from Android or iOS device.

 EMUS Centralized CAN Cell Group Module (also known as CCGM) is advanced cell communication adapter for interfacing main G1 control unit and a battery pack up to 16 lithium cells which enables Emus battery management system to save space by reducing the need of having cell modules as each CCGM directly monitors each battery cell.
 Up to 32 Centralized CAN Cell Group modules can be connected to a single control unit, having whole battery pack of up to 512 cells in series.